Komrod/web-servo/tutorials.md

   rm example.pass.key example.csr
 ```

 If everything runs properly, you now have the 2 files "example.crt" and "example.key".
 They are ready to use with the example HTTPS server.
-Copy them in /example/ssl/.
+They must be in the directory "example/ssl/".
 If you use them in another project, you can also rename them.

 ### Configure the server